manuca/hide_paragraphs/README.md

 first n paragraphs of a long text.
 The plugin automatically adds buttons at the end of the truncated paragraphs to toggle the conceiled text visibility.

-## Assumptions
+## Installation

-- The plugin assumes there exists a container that contains several paragraphs as chlildren, please look at `test.html` for an example.
-- The truncation occurs currently only at paragraph borders please take a look at [jTruncate](https://github.com/cybear/jTruncate) if you need to truncate at the paragraph level (show just n characters of a paragraph).
+- Include `hide_paragraphs.js` in your HTML headers after JQuery.
+- You are done

 ## Usage

-Include `hide_paragraphs.js` in your HTML headers.

 ```javascript
 $("container selector").hideParagraphs();